OpenCoderRank: Personalized Technical Assessments with Generative AI: Abstract

 \section{Abstract}

 Organizations and educational institutions use time-bound assessment tasks to evaluate coding and problem-solving skills.
 These assessments measure not only the correctness of the solutions, but also their efficiency.
 Problem setters (educator/interviewer) are responsible for crafting these challenges, carefully balancing difficulty and relevance to create meaningful evaluation experiences.
-Conversely, problem solvers (student/interviewee) apply coding efficiency and logical thinking to arrive at correct solutions.
+Conversely, problem solvers (student/interviewee) apply critical and logical thinking to arrive at correct solutions.
 In the era of Large Language Models (LLMs), LLMs assist problem setters in generating diverse and challenging questions, but they can undermine assessment integrity for problem solvers by providing easy access to solutions.
-This paper introduces \opencoderrank, an easy-to-use platform designed to simulate technical assessments.
-It acts as a bridge between problem setters and problem solvers, helping solvers prepare for time constraints and unfamiliar problems while allowing setters to self-host assessments, offering a no-cost and customizable solution for technical assessments in resource-constrained environments.
+We introduce \opencoderrank\, a lightweight, self‑hosted platform that emulates real‑world timed technical assessments in resource‑constrained environments. \opencoderrank\ is intentionally model‑agnostic: it facilitates the creation, deployment and automatic grading of problems while offering fine‑grained control over time limits, input–output pairs and execution constraints. \opencoderrank\ is evaluated using two methods: 1. \textit{BERTScore}, 2.
+LLM evaluation.
+Our findings indicate that \opencoderrank\ connects problem setters and solvers by supporting time-constrained preparation and self-hosted, customizable assessments in resource-constrained settings.